Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Stationary Distributions of SDE

-\paragraph{SGD with fixed ELR} We now allow the radius to evolve and explicitly introduce weight decay into the dynamics.
-We consider training with a fixed ELR, which ensures that the dynamics of the loss remain independent of the parameter norm.
-This is implemented by scaling the learning rate with the squared norm of the current parameters, $\eta = \eta_{\eff}\|\bm{w}_k\|^2$.
-Although less common, such ELR control is occasionally used in practice~\citep{elr_rl, weight_dynamics_normalized}, e.g., for enhancing plasticity in reinforcement learning.
+We next allow the radius to evolve and explicitly include weight decay into the dynamics.
+We consider training with a fixed ELR, which makes the loss dynamics independent of the parameter norm.
+This is achieved by scaling the learning rate with the squared norm of the parameters, $\eta = \eta_{\eff}\|\bm{w}_k\|^2$.
+Although less common, such ELR control has been used in practice~\cite{elr_rl,weight_dynamics_normalized}, for example to enhance plasticity in reinforcement learning.
 The discrete update rule is